CppIndia-UserGroup/CppIndia-UserGroup.github.io/conference/2021/speakers/ankur.md

 ![Ankur Satle](/conference/2021/graphics/ankur.jpg "Ankur Satle")

 **Ankur Satle** is an **Architect** working on **Telecom products** at EXFO.
+He has extensively worked on high-performance **VoIP, 3G/4G/IMS protocols, Network Monitoring, OSS/BSS** monolith & distributed systems in his 18+ years of experience.

-He has extensive experience in high-performance VoIP, 3G/4G protocols, Network Monitoring, OSS/BSS systems.
-He strongly recommends building functionality as libraries - build once and use everywhere.
-He can often find him talking about the importance of implementations that are `easy-to-use-correctly`, `correct-by-construction`, and `minimalistic-that-enables-change`.
+He is a strong proponent of building functionality as build-once-and-use-everywhere libraries and building software capital on Open-source or InnerSource.
+He greatly values implementations that are `easy-to-use-correctly`, `correct-by-construction`, and `minimalistic-that-enables-change`.
 Distributed Architecture, Cloud Technologies and DevOps fascinate him.
-He is a B. Tech. in Electronics and Telecom and a Post-graduate Diploma in Software Technology.
-An engineer at heart, he has a strong focus on optimisation, using less resources and minimalism.
+He holds a B. Tech. in Electronics and Telecom and a Post-graduate Diploma in Software Technology.
+An engineer at heart, he has a strong optimisation focus, using less resources and minimalism.
 No wonder, C++ is his favourite tool.
 He has a multi-codebase modernisation experience.

 He loves learning languages - natural languages :).
 He has a fair grip on a few Indian languages and is currently learning French.
 A father of two, he loves outdoor activities and talking about cosmology with children.
 He loves playing football and watching thrillers & mystery movies.
 He is constantly learning something or the other, you may often find.